 So, after my orthopedic surgeon's instructions to "eat lots of animal protein" to support the healing of my hip fracture, my husband and I decided to try our collective hands at making our very first beef stew together.

 And what did I do as I spooned the first taste into my hesitant, quivering lips?
 Gentle Reader, I swooned like a virgin in a bodice ripper.
 I sighed.
 I grew faint with pleasure.
 I slurped.
 Oh my!
 I murmured through one spoonful after another.
 Wow, said my partner in crime.
 This is mighty damn tasty.

 You could have knocked us over with a feather.

 We made our stew in a slow cooker early in the afternoon.
 Well, actually, my Darling did most of the work.
 I sat nearby and offered opinions.
 The aromas emanating from our little cocina drove us crazy till dinner time.

-2 lbs. grass fed beef, cut into cubes
+2 lbs. grass fed organic beef, cut into cubes

 Light olive oil

 5 cloves garlic, chopped

 3 good sized hefty gold potatoes, peeled, cut up

 4 cups organic beef broth (I used Organic Better Than Bouillon- check labels!)